fuma-nama/ts-prototype/README.md

-# Typescript SDL Prototype
+# Typescript Prototypes

-A SDL prototype using Typescript's string manipulation.
+Some prototypes using Typescript's string manipulation.

 ## Target